KerfuffleV2/smolrsrwkv/README.md

 multiplication (a 2D array multiplied with a 1D array). >90% of the time spent evaluating the model is in those matrix multiplication calls.

-The math/array handling here uses the `ndarray` crate.
+In non-GGML mode, the math/array handling here uses the `ndarray` crate.
 It provides a `.dot` function, however this will _never_ actually calculate a matrix-vector multiplication in parallel even though the crate claims threading support.
 Because this calculation is so critical for performance, I ended up writing my own function to split the calculation into chunks and run it in parallel.
 See the functions in the `dumdot` module in `smolrwkv/src/util.rs`.